eblondel/geosapi/README.md

 ### Sponsors

-Many thanks to the following organizations that have provided partial fundings for strenghtening the ``geosapi`` package:
+Many thanks to the following organizations that have provided fundings for strenghtening the ``geosapi`` package:

 <a href="http://www.grid.unep.ch"><img src="http://www.grid.unep.ch/images/icons/GRID_black_eng.png"></a>